trincadev/samgis-be/README.md

 python -m pytest --cov=samgis --cov-report=term-missing && coverage html
 ```

-## Update the static documentation with sphinx
+### How to update the static documentation with sphinx

 Run the sphinx-apidoc: it's a tool for automatic generation of Sphinx sources that, using the autodoc
 extension, document a whole package in the style of other automatic API documentation tools.
 See the